10 Questions with ... Monique Jordan

-In 1994 for my son's birthday; I decided to call the local radio station where I was stationed to wish my son a Happy Birthday.
-The PD, Mycial McGurie, was on the air, he asked if I ever thought about doing radio, I said no. He asked me to come to the station so he could record my voice, I did.
+In 1994, for my son's birthday, I decided to call the local radio station to wish my son Happy Birthday.
+At the time I was stationed in the Army.
+The PD, Mycial McGurie, was on the air and he asked if I ever thought about doing radio, I said no. He asked me to come to the station so he could record my voice, I did.
 He liked it and told me I should think about doing radio.
 He had his night jock, Kenny Smoov, train me and I've been doing it since.

 3) Between being in the military and radio, you've had to move around, what has that been like?

 It wasn't easy being a single parent, my kids basically grew up in the studio.
 Luckily, I've had pretty understanding PDs ... for the most part.

 4) What was the biggest misconception about radio did you have before getting into the business?

 When I first got into radio, I really didn't know what to expect, though I did expect for a person to keep their word.
 I learned quickly that wasn't true.
 If it's not in writing, don't hold your breath.

 5) Who are some of the people that have influenced and mentored your career?

 I was fortunate to work for a list of amazing people including James Alexander, Al Irvin, Terri Avery, Michael Tee (R.I.P), Terry Base and Phillip David March.